MohamedKari/blog.mkari.de/content/posts/within-subject-analysis.md

 ---
-title: "Standard Effects Analysis in Repeated-Measures Study Designs with SPSS and Python"
+title: "Standard Effects Analysis in Within-Subject Study Designs with SPSS and Python"
 draft: True
 ---